 There are some opinions that vibrations below 20 hz are not healthful for the spine and internal organs in lineal machines.

-Whether you are looking to improve your fitness or recover from an injury, using a whole-body vibration machine can make your workouts more effective and efficient.
-Whole body vibration machines are a great way to start a fitness routine or complement your existing routine.
+Whether you are looking to improve your fitness or recover from an injury, using a whole-body vibration platform can make your workouts more effective and efficient.
+Whole body vibration is a great way to start a fitness routine or complement your existing routine.
 If you are interested in using a vibration machine, you can find them at local gyms or buy a unit for your home.
 Just make sure that you do not spend too much time on the machine or overexert yourself.
 Remain consistent with short sessions and you should see improvements within a few weeks.

 Additional WBV Resources: